Maruthi0302/Group-L/README.md

+# Problem statement
+In many organisations, handling customer support tickets is a resource‑intensive task: manual categorisation, routing, response generation and feedback collection all require human intervention.
+This leads to slower resolution times, inconsistent responses, and high operational costs.
+Our goal is to build an *AI-powered customer service agent* that can:
+- Automatically ingest support ticket text (voice or text) and understand the customer issue.
+- Retrieve the most relevant past tickets or knowledge documents to ground its response.
+- Generate a context-aware, professional answer to the customer query, and optionally escalate complex cases.
+- Provide insights on customer sentiment, common issues, and resolution efficiency.

 # Telecom AI Agent with Multi-Agent Architecture

 This project is a complete multi-agent RAG (Retrieval-Augmented Generation) system designed for a 24-hour hackathon.
 It provides a REST API for interacting with a telecom AI that can handle support queries and automate tasks.